NC3-LU/cases_web/_services/monarc.markdown

 You will benefit from:

-* specific knowledge about your exposure to risk relating to your business processes;
+* specific knowledge about your exposure to risk relating to your business processes
-* recommendations specially tailored to the situation of your organisation;
+* recommendations specially tailored to the situation of your organisation
-* CASES methodologies and tools, based on the ISO 27001 family of information security standards;
+* CASES methodologies and tools, based on the ISO 27001 family of information security standards
-* access to the "my.monarc.lu" platform.
+* access to the "my.monarc.lu" platform

 Why wait?
-Visit the [MONARC website](https://www.monarc.lu) to find out more [or contact us](mailto:services@cases.lu?subject=Monarc).
+Visit the [MONARC website](https://www.monarc.lu) to find out more [or contact us](mailto:services@cases.lu?subject=Monarc)!

 **Download the complete document:**